 I lowered the exposure a lot so you could see the view outside the living room window.
 Having the sofa against the window was a real shame, because this is the view we were obscuring:

-I've been watching the sunset from the sofa every night and it's a beautiful way to end the day.
+I’ve been watching the sunset from our new white leather sectional sofa every night and it’s a beautiful way to end the day.

 Once I’ve done a little more tinkering with the room, I’ll share a tour of the whole living/dining/kitchen space.
 You can see I’m still working, because in some photos the McCoy planter on the hearth is empty, but in others it has my new eucalyptus planted.
 I’m sure I’ll be fussing with things all week.